Importing orders in PitneyShip or PitneyShip Pro

 1. From the Home screen or the Shipping & Mailing menu, select Ship Orders.

-3. Select Download our shipment .csv template to download a template to use to format your orders.
+3. To download a template to use to format your orders, select .csv template or .xlsx template.

 4. Select Download your carrier, sub-carrier accounts and service level values for reference to download a file showing your carrier, sub-carrier accounts, and service level values.
 Use the information from this file to fill in the Carrier, Sub-Carrier Accounts and Service Level fields in the shipment template.

-5. Input your orders into the shipment template spreadsheet and save it as a CSV file.
+5. Input your orders into the shipment template spreadsheet and save it as a CSV or XLSX file.

 8. Select Continue.

-9. On the Map Imported Fields screen, match your CSV file fields in the Your Imported Headers column with the PitneyShip Pro fields in the Mapping column.
+9. In the Map Imported Fields window, match your CSV file fields in the Your Imported Headers column with the PitneyShip or PitneyShip Pro fields in the Mapping column.

 The Overrides column allows you to overwrite certain information in your spreadsheet with another value.
 For instance, if you want to use USPS for your carrier on all orders, you can select USPS in the Overrides column next to Carrier.
 For Order ID, any value entered in the Overrides column will be added to the beginning of the Order ID with an underscore, for example, MyOverride_11200.